nypesap/nypesap.github.io/docs/blog/posts/0011-SAP-Fiori-custom-app-identification.md

 # SAP Fiori custom application identification

 In SAP S/4HANA projects, App IDs play a critical role in managing SAP Fiori applications.
 While standard apps come with unique IDs that make them easy to track, custom and extended apps rarely get the same attention. <!-- more -->Failing to record the custom App IDs correctly can lead to project confusion, support delays, and documentation gaps.
-This blog will explore why custom App IDs matter, the challenges teams face without them, and best practices for proper identification and maintenance.
-I will also highlight the tools available for managing App IDs and the importance of accurate tracking for long-term project success.
+This post will cover the importance of custom App IDs, the challenges teams face without them, and provide a recommendation for proper identification.
+I will also suggest a tool for managing App IDs and emphasize the significance of accurate tracking for long-term project success.

 ## Why custom app IDs matter in SAP S/4HANA projects